In a Nutshell:

-Paramount XD is a rock-solid chair built for bigger, taller, and heavier folk.
-It is recommended for anyone on a budget who weighs up to 500 pounds.
+A rock solid chair, built for bigger, taller, and heavier folk.
+Recommended for anyone on a budget who weighs up to 500 pounds.
 This is a beast of a chair (we mean that in a good way!)

 Are you a bigger, taller, heavier person with a mobility issue that sees you spending at least part of each day in a wheelchair?
 Are you in the market for a rugged, cost-effective wheelchair that can stand up to the rigors of everyday use?